Xenocobra/vue-echarts/README.md

 * `options` **[reactive]**

   Used to update data for ECharts instance.
-Modifying this property will trigger ECharts' `setOption` method.
+Modifying this property will trigger ECharts' `setOption` (merge) method.

 * `group` **[reactive]**